Rebuilding

 How to Give

-We’re asking our Reality LA church community to prayerfully consider making their pledges on March 30 and April 6, 2025.
+We’re asking our Reality LA church community to prayerfully consider pledging to the “Rebuilding for Renewal” campaign.

 Here’s how to think about pledging: